awsdocs/aws-snowball-developer-guide/doc_source/BestPractices.md

 1. **Reduce local network use** – Your AWS Snowball Edge device communicates across your local network\.
 Because of this, reducing other local network traffic between the AWS Snowball Edge device, the switch it's connected to, and the computer that hosts your data source can improve data transfer speeds\.

 1. **Eliminate unnecessary hops** – We recommend that you set up your AWS Snowball Edge device, your data source, and the computer running the terminal connection between them so that they're the only machines communicating across a single switch\.
 Doing so can result in improved data transfer speeds\.

+**Note**
+The data transfer rate using the file interface is typically between 25 MB/s and 40 MB/s\.
+If you need to transfer data faster than this, use the Amazon S3 adapter for Snowball, which has a data transfer rate typically between 250 MB/s and 400 MB/s\.
+For more information on using the file interface, see [Transferring Files to AWS Snowball Edge Using the File Interface](using-fileinterface.md)\.
+For more information on using the Amazon S3 adapter, see [Transferring Files Using the Amazon S3 Adapter](using-adapter.md)\.